MIRI Medium Resolution Spectroscopy

 A variety of different dither patterns are offered that optimize observations for a variety of different considerations:

 - Point source or extended source observations (prioritizing PSF separation between successive exposures, or large common field across all exposures)

 - Spatial sampling at specific wavelengths or at all wavelengths.

 - Number of dither locations (2 or 4)

 - Standard or inverted dither orientation

 MIRI MRS exposure times are not specified directly.
 Rather, the detectors are read using up-the-ramp sampling tied to specific timing readout patterns.
 Two detector readout patterns are supported for MRS spectroscopy:

-The JWST Exposure Time Calculator (ETC) should be used to determine which mode is best for a given set of observations, and how many frames and integrations are required in order to reach the target depth.
+General guidance is provided for both the expected sensitivity and saturation limits of the MRS; however, the JWST Exposure Time Calculator (ETC) should be used to determine which mode is best for a given set of observations, and how many frames and integrations are required in order to reach the target depth.